neuertlab/TrueSpot-ReferenceData/Documentation.md

 # Analysis Documentation
 The purpose of this document is to describe in greater detail the specific methods, scripts, and data used and produced during benchmarking.

+**IMPORTANT:** The channel labels for all yeast STL1 and CTT1 images got swapped at some point and are backwards in `test_images.csv`.
+Their results files are also mislabeled.
+Anything labeled STL1-TMR is actually CTT1-CY5 and vice versa.
+If in doubt, double check the channel index - channel 1 SHOULD be CTT1-CY5 and channel 2 SHOULD be STL1-TMR.
+This was accounted for in the data analyses (corrected labels are used in all data tables save in image names).

 ## Simulated Image Generation
 This section describes how simulated images were generated using Sim-FISH (link to simfish here).